 Make responsible pet purchases.
-Many pets may live longer, grow bigger and take more care than you realize.
-Before you choose a pet do your research and be sure you’re ready to care for it long term.
+Many pets may live longer, grow bigger and require more care than you realize.
+Before you choose a pet, do your research and be sure you’re ready to care for it long-term.

 Inspect & clean.
 Be sure to remove any plants, dirt and water from your gear and clothing.

 Never move live fish from one body of water to another.
-Other than floods, human pathways are often how invas]sive species move into aquatic ecosystems – like your favorite fishing hole.
+Other than floods, human pathways are often how invasive species move into aquatic ecosystems – like your favorite fishing hole.

 Remember, everyone can make a difference in reducing and preventing the spread of invasive species.